Infection prevention and control

 - staff should have access to disposable single use gloves for spillage of blood or other body fluids and disposing of dressings or equipment.
 Local infection control procedures that outline safety and protocols should be stringently followed and adequate training provided.
 This includes procedures for putting on and taking off PPE, the disposal of soiled items; laundering of any clothes including uniform and staff clothing, towels or linen; and cleaning equipment for children and young people, such as hoists and wheelchairs.

 - hand hygiene is essential before and after all contact with a child receiving intimate or personal care, before putting on PPE, after removal of PPE and after cleaning equipment and the environment.
 Hands should be washed with soap and water.

-- if the child or young person who has become unwell with symptoms of COVID-19 needs direct personal care, gloves and aprons, fluid resistant surgical mask should be worn by staff
+- if the child or young person who has become unwell with symptoms of COVID-19 needs direct personal care, gloves and aprons, fluid resistant surgical mask and eye protection (goggles or a visor) should be worn by staff

 - gloves and aprons should be used when cleaning the areas where a person suspected of having COVID-19 has been

 Where the use of PPE is being considered within a setting the specific conditions of each individual setting must be taken into consideration and comply with all applicable legislation, including the Health and Safety at Work etc. Act 1974, Personal Protective Equipment Regulations 1992 and the Management of Health and Safety Regulations 1999 which outlines the process of, and legal requirements for, risk assessment.

 Specific guidance COVID-19: guidance for first responders has been developed and published for first responders who, as part of their normal roles, provide immediate assistance requiring close contact until further medical assistance arrives.
 This guidance sets out clearly what a first responder is required to do if they come into close contact with someone as part of their first responder duties.
 It covers the use of PPE and CPR.